planttheidea/remodeled/README.md

 ## Model

 `remodeled` is inspired by the interface provided by [`deku`](https://github.com/anthonyshort/deku), where all necessary instance properities are provided as a single object parameter.
-This consistent interface provides self-documenting code through the use of [`destructuring`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) and facilitates composition.
+This consistent interface provides self-documenting code through the use of [`destructuring`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) and facilitates encapsulation and testability.

 The model properties passed to all functions are: